Bhojpuri cinema: Post 2001

-Themes and Asthetics
+Themes and aesthetics

 A recurrent theme in modern Bhojpuri movies is the struggle between rural and urban values.
 This narrative focus echoes with the experiences of its main migrant viewers.
 In these pictures, the village is frequently portrayed as a source of heroic, humane, and traditional values, while the city is recurrently portrayed as a landscape of greediness, impersonality, and ethical corruption.
 Bhojpuri cinema's aesthetic is deeply influenced by old folk theater style of the region, such as Nautanki.
 This influence is apparent in the high number of song anddance sequences, which often surpass that of Bollywood movies, and a filmic style that occasionally employs slower, more static camera work, simulating a theatrical experience for the viewer.

-Audience and Critical Reception
+Audience and critical reception

-Bhojpuri cinema is often complained in mainstream media for its alleged vulgarity and obscenity.
-This criticism is repeatedly quoted as an pointer of a cultural split between the traditional, sophisticated middle class and the films' mass watchers, which is largely composed of semi-literate and lower-caste viewers.
-This same middle-class demographic often expresses nostalgia for the Bhojpuri films of the 1960s–80s, which were informed by a different cultural spirit.
+Bhojpuri cinema is often criticised in the mainstream media for its alleged vulgarity and obscenity.
+This is often cited as evidence of a cultural divide between the traditional, sophisticated middle classes and the film's mass audience, which is predominantly made up of semi-literate people from lower castes.
+Members of this demographic often express nostalgia for Bhojpuri films from the 1960s to the 1980s, which were influenced by a different cultural ethos.

-In spite of a repute for vulgar lyrics and dialogues with twofold connotations, an examination of the films advocates they are often more visually nonaggressive in their depiction of sexuality and physical revelation when equated to current typical Bollywood cinema.
-Together with the mainstream theatrical film industry, there exists a substantial parallel industry making low-budget films and albums straight for the CD market.
-This largely informal sector, catering to the same migrant audience, is often considered more bawdy than its big-screen counterpart.
+Despite their reputation for explicit lyrics and suggestive dialogue, an analysis of these films suggests that they depict sexuality and physical exposure more subtly than typical Bollywood cinema.
+Alongside the mainstream film industry, there is a substantial parallel industry producing low-budget films and albums directly for the CD market.
+This largely informal sector caters to the same migrant audience and is often considered more bawdy than its big-screen counterpart.